 - Place your plant out of the reach of your cat.
-Like you can place the plants in a hanging basket.
+You can place the plants in a hanging basket.

-- There are a lot of cat repellants available now.
+- There are a lot of cat repellents available now.
 You can use them so your cat won’t come near your plant.

 - Keep an eye on your cat and use a spray bottle whenever they come near the plant.
 Doing this for a while will keep them away.

 - You can mix orange juice in the water and spray it on the plant’s foliage.

 By now, you must have had the idea that Bromeliad does not do any grave damage to the cats, but it still is better to keep them away from the Bromeliads.